tlaaaa/TlasAuctionSniper/README.md

     1.4 !!!
 Shows clean prices on items, rarity indicator changed to an emote instead of the longer text!
 Lowest BIN -> LBIN 1.4.1 bug fixes and added master stars to clean calculation 1.5 much faster, flip calculations happen in about 0.15 seconds so thats kinda op. might be a little more inaccurate but yeah
+    1.6 Pushed changes from mod (1-4 star treated as 0, fabled/sus/withered treated as the same, shows reforge) 1.7 gemstone slots

 VVVVVVV Things to Add VVVVVVV